abdelrahman-tarek-0/we.sdk/README.md

          },
       })

-      const session = await WeCachedApi.userAuthenticate()
+      const session = await weCachedApi.userAuthenticate()
-      const balance = await WeCachedApi.getBalance() // if session is not cached it will call userAuthenticate first const quota = await WeCachedApi.getFreeUnits() // if session is not cached it will call userAuthenticate first
+      const balance = await weCachedApi.getBalance() // if session is not cached it will call userAuthenticate first const quota = await weCachedApi.getFreeUnits() // if session is not cached it will call userAuthenticate first

       console.log(JSON.stringify(session, null, 2))
       console.log(JSON.stringify(balance, null, 2))